Courses and training people actually finish, remember, and use.

 Most instructional designers study behavior change.
 I’ve spent my career practicing it - observing how humans learn and change in real time.
 I’ve sat across real people, watching what actually gets someone to change a habit, or finish a program - and what makes them give up.

 I design learning experiences for teams who want real engagement and outcomes.
-Every decision is informed by a decade of watching what actually gets someone to change a habit, stick with a program, or walk away.

 Why this works